By now you’ve probably heard a lot about CBD oil.

 Scientists have found that doses between 40 mg and 600 mg seem to be the most effective for reducing anxiety levels.

 A study on social anxiety concluded that a daily dose of 600 mg of CBD oil was very effective against anxiousness.
+Note that this dose is very difficult to achieve with common CBD products, as you’d need to take whole bottles of CBD oil a day (they usually come in 10-20 mL bottles).

 Is CBD oil safe during pregnancy?